oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 ##### Image selection

-This section allows you to configure the image that is deployed using the model-in-image domain home source type.
+In this section, you can configure the image that is deployed using the model-in-image domain home source type.
 There are several options for the WebLogic image and the application image deployed therein.

 | Field | Description |
 |-------|-------------|